ishan751/Microsoft_Project/README.md

 IMPORTANT NOTES:

-1) Code modified to use SQLite as this is through dekstop, my cloud version is stored on Azure Databricks, utilizing pyspark functions for data storage.
+1) Code modified to use SQLite as this is through dekstop, the cloudd version is stored on Azure Databricks, utilizing Pyspark functions for data storage.
-2) Better exception handling is being worked on
+2) Improvements to exception handling are being worked on.